lapinek/platform-scripting/README.md

 }
 ```

-The script, functionally very similar to the one we used in IDM, itself might look like the following:
+The script itself, functionally very similar to the one we used in IDM, might look like the following:

 ```groovy
 def call = new Request()